Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-access-keys.md

-i% include note.html content="You can configure an S3 bucket to allow [read-only, anonymous access](managing-access-to-s3-buckets.html#enabling-anonymous-access-for-an-s3-bucket).
-This approach requires no credentials but limits users to non-modifying operations.
-For more information, see [To Enable Anonymous Access to S3 Buckets by Using the qq CLI](managing-access-to-s3-buckets.html#to-enable-anonymous-access-to-an-s3-bucket-by-using-the-qq-cli)." %}
+{% include note.html content="You can configure an S3 bucket to allow [read-only, anonymous access](managing-access-to-s3-buckets.html#enabling-anonymous-access-for-an-s3-bucket).
+This approach requires no credentials but limits users to non-modifying operations." %}

 ## Prerequisites